PX4/PX4-Autopilot/nuttx/configs/olimex-lpc1766stk/README.txt

     where xx.xx.xx.xx is the IP address of the FTP server and pp is an optional port number (default is the standard FTP port number 21).

+    NOTES:

+    1. Support for FAT long file names is built-in but can easily be removed if you are concerned about Microsoft patent issues (see the section "FAT Long File Names" in the top-level COPYING file).

+       CONFIG_FS_FAT=y
+       CONFIG_FAT_LCNAMES=y <-- Long file name support
+       CONFIG_FAT_LFN=y
+       CONFIG_FAT_MAXFNAME=32
+       CONFIG_FS_NXFFS=n
+       CONFIG_FS_ROMFS=n

-    You may also want to define the following in your configuration file.
+    2. You may also want to define the following in your configuration file.
-    Otherwise, you will have not feeback about what is going on:
+       Otherwise, you will have not feedback about what is going on:

        CONFIG_DEBUG=y
        CONFIG_DEBUG_VERBOSE=y
        CONFIG_DEBUG_FTPC=y

   hidkbd:
     This configuration directory, performs a simple test of the USB host